blacklanternsecurity/bbot/README.md

 ## Comparison to Other Tools

-BBOT consistently finds 20-30% more subdomains than other tools.
+BBOT consistently finds 20-50% more subdomains than other tools.
+The bigger the domain, the bigger the difference.
 To learn how this is possible, see [How It Works](https://www.blacklanternsecurity.com/bbot/how_it_works/).

 ![subdomain-stats-boeing](https://github.com/blacklanternsecurity/bbot/assets/20261699/de0154c1-476e-4337-9599-45a1c5e0e78b)